threefoldfoundation/www_examplesite/manual/README.md

 - created: when the project was registered
 - author: 1 or more persons who created the content
 - members: 1 or more persons behind project (the members of the project, use the id)
+- potential: describe the potential for a project e.g. 1m users in X months, X TB of storage, ... can use multiple lanes

 ## metadata per person page